DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 - Sega entered the console market concurrently with Nintendo, achieving notable success with the Sega Genesis (or Mega Drive) in 1988.
 Despite having less memory capacity than its contemporaries, with 64KB of RAM and 8KB for sound, the Genesis marked a significant improvement in sound quality.
 - The Genesis featured a Yamaha FM chip with built-in sounds and 6 stereo audio channels, enhancing the audio experience considerably compared to earlier consoles.
 - The Sega CD, released in 1992, was a major advancement with its 500 MB CD-ROM disc, substantially increasing storage capacity.
-This allowed for enhanced graphics and sound, including 18 sound channels, a 44.1 KHz sample rate, and connections for household stereo systems.
+This allowed for enhanced graphics and sound, including 18 sound channels, a 44.1 kHz sample rate, and connections for household stereo systems.
 - Games for the Sega CD could include fully produced opening cutscenes, intricate MIDI scores, numerous 16-bit stereo audio tracks, extensive sound effects, and extensive voice-overs.
 The complexity of mixing these audio elements was a significant challenge, showcasing the considerable evolution from the simpler audio capabilities of earlier systems like the NES.

 {{%/ note %}}